-Because if your shapefile or feature class isn’t where it’s supposed to be, you likely need to run the “define projection” tool or the “project” tool.
+If your shapefile or feature class isn’t where it’s supposed to be, you likely need to run the “Define Projection” tool or the “Project” tool.

 So which process do you need to run?

-Here is a quick guide highlighting the differences between the ArcMap “project” tool and the ArcMap “define projection” tools.
+Here is a quick guide highlighting the differences between the ArcGIS Pro “Project” tool and the “define projection” tools.

 A map projection is a way to portray a curved surface of the Earth on a flat surface.
 The ArcGIS “Project” tool changes the projected coordinate system of your data to another coordinate system.

 For example, you have a dataset that is currently in latitude and longitude.
 If you want to transform this data into the Universal Transverse Mercator projection, the “Project” tool in ArcGIS should be used in this case.

-Changing the projection by right-clicking an ArcMap will not give the same results as the “Project” tool.
+Changing the projection by right-clicking in ArcGIS Pro will not give the same results as the “Project” tool.
 You need to run the “Project” tool to change the shapefile.
-Next time you add the shapefile to ArcMap, it will be projected accordingly.
+Next time you add the shapefile to ArcGIS Pro, it will be projected accordingly.

 PRO TIP: The Project tool changes the projected coordinate system in the shapefile, geodatabase, raster, etc.

 Define Projection Tool

 “Define Projection” in ArcGIS is what you use when the data has no defined coordinate system.
-The ArcGIS error message would look like: “Unknown Spatial Reference”.
+The ArcGIS error message would look like this: “Unknown Spatial Reference”.

 When you run the “Define Projection” tool, the tool does not change the projection.
 It only changes the metadata describing the current projection of the dataset.